RediSearch/RediSearch/docs/docs/advanced-concepts/chinese.md

 `friso.ini` file which contains the relevant settings and paths to the dictionary files.

 Note that there is no "default" friso.ini file location.
-RediSearch comes with its own `friso.ini` and dictionary files which are compiled into the module binary at build-time.
+Search and Query comes with its own `friso.ini` and dictionary files which are compiled into the module binary at build-time.